-- is living with dementia;
+- Is living with dementia.

-- has a physical disability, learning disability, or a mental health condition;
+- Has a physical disability, learning disability, or a mental health condition.

-- has sight, hearing or communication difficulties;
+- Has sight, hearing or communication difficulties.

-- has a long-term health condition; or
+- Has a long-term health condition.

-- has a drug or alcohol dependency.
+- Has a drug or alcohol dependency.

-The carer may be helping them with:
+You may be helping them with:

-- personal care, such as washing and dressing;
+- Personal care, such as washing and dressing.

-- going to the toilet, or dealing with incontinence;
+- Going to the toilet, or dealing with incontinence.

-- eating or feeding, and taking medicines;
+- Eating or feeding, and taking medicines.

-- getting about at home or outside;
+- Getting about at home or outside.

-- emotional support or communicating.
+- Emotional support or communicating.